horvathd/cern_fluka_vagrant/README.md

 Download Vagrant from [vagrantup.com](https://www.vagrantup.com/) and install it.
 After the installation restart Windows.

+### 1.1.1.
+Install Guest Addtion Plugin for Vagrant

+Run the following command in a command prompt to install the Guest Addtion Plugin for Vagrant:

+> `vagrant plugin install vagrant-vbguest`

 ### 1.2.
 VirtualBox

 Download VirtualBox from [virtualbox.org](https://www.virtualbox.org/wiki/Download_Old_Builds_6_0) and install it.
 Vagrant currently doesn't support version 6.1.